-You're likely to start by taking your child to your family doctor or your child's pediatrician.
-However, when you call to set up an appointment, you may be referred to an allergist, lung doctor (pulmonologist) or other specialist.
+You're likely to start by taking your child to your primary health care provider or your child's pediatrician.
+However, when you call to set up an appointment, you may be referred to an allergist, a lung doctor, called a pulmonologist, or another specialist.
 Here's some information to help you get ready for your child's appointment.

 What you can do

 Make a list of:

 - Your child's symptoms, how severe they are and when they occur.
 Note when symptoms bother your child most — for example, if symptoms tend to get worse at certain times of the day; during certain seasons; when your child is exposed to cold air, pollen or other triggers; or when your child is playing hard or playing sports.

 - Key personal information, including any major stresses or recent life changes your child has had.